kavispires/10-places-to-visit/README.md

 #### TODO

-- Add third-party API (foursquare or instagram)
+- Add third-party API (foursquare)
+- Fix multiple bindings error

 #### DONE
+- When list-item is clicked, open infowindow
 - Filtering by typing location
 - Responsive menus
 - Markers are highlighted when hover on list